When is Adult Child Support Appropriate?

-What is required for such an order to be granted is decided on a case by case basis, however, a number of questions come to mind – and one of the most notable is – does there need to be an existing relationship between the child and the parent who is ordered to pay child maintenance?
+What is required for such an Order to be granted is decided on a case by case basis.
+However, a number of questions come to mind… One of the most notable is – does there need to be an existing relationship between the child and the parent who is Ordered to pay child maintenance?

 In a previous case, a Judge had noted that it is not necessary for a “warm relationship” to exist between the parent and the child, for maintenance to be awarded.

-The court, when deciding to order child maintenance has a wide discretion and can consider if a lump sum payment should be made, or whether payment should be by instalments.
-The latter is usually more desirable.
+The Court, when deciding to Order child maintenance has a wide discretion and can consider if a lump sum payment should be made, or whether payment should be by installments.
+The later is usually more desirable.
 A lump sum will most likely only be granted where “severe pressure” is involved.

-The court recently had to decide whether a father who was estranged from his son, should be ordered to pay Child Maintenance to support his adult son through his university studies.
+The Federal Magistrates Court recently had to decide whether a Father who was estranged from his son, should be Ordered to pay Child Maintenance to support his adult son through his university studies.

-- The mother was aged 56 and the Father 51.
-They had been in a de facto relationship and had 3 children, aged 20, 18 and 16.
+- The Mother was aged 56 and the Father 51.
+They had been in a de facto relationship and had three children, aged 20, 18 and 16.

-- The eldest child was studying a double degree at university and the mother stated that he was entirely financially dependent on her.
-The mother said her son’s expenses were approximately $420 per week and that the father should contribute $176.28 each week (about 40%)
+- The eldest child was studying a double degree at university and the Mother stated that he was entirely financially dependent on her.
+She said his expenses were approximately $420 per week and that the Father should contribute $176.28 each week (about 40%)

 - In determining the level of financial support necessary for the maintenance of the child there must be a consideration of the needs of the child, the age of the child and the parent’s expectation for the child’s education.

 - The capacity of the child to earn income, but disregarding any entitlement of the child to an income tested pension, allowance or benefit.